-'''

-[app:main]

-...

-optional: defaults to 10 seconds if not specified. this timeout

-is used for any endpoint not specified in the by_endpoint

-section below.

-server_timeout.default = 200 milliseconds

-optional: defaults to false. if enabled, tracebacks will be

-printed to the logs when timeouts occur.

-server_timeout.debug = true

-optional: timeout values for specific endpoints. the name used must match the name of the server span generated. this overrides the default timeout. - thrift services: the name of the thrift RPC method '''

-''' - pyramid services: the name of the route (config.add_route) server_timeout.by_endpoint.is_healthy = 300 milliseoncds server_timeout.by_endpoint.my_method = 12 seconds ... '''
+''' [app:main] optional: defaults to no timeout if not specified. this timeout is used for any endpoint not specified in the by_endpoint section below. note: leaving this unconfigured is deprecated. can be set to 'infinite' to disable the timeout altogether. server_timeout.default = 200 milliseconds optional: defaults to false. if enabled, tracebacks will be printed to the logs when timeouts occur. server_timeout.debug = true optional: timeout values for specific endpoints. the name used must match the name of the server span generated. this overrides the default timeout. - thrift services: the name of the thrift RPC method - pyramid services: the name of the route (config.add_route) can be set to 'infinite' to disable the timeout altogether. server_timeout.by_endpoint.is_healthy = 300 milliseoncds server_timeout.by_endpoint.my_method = 12 seconds '''